 Crunching Some Driving for Dollars Marketing Numbers

-Since driving for dollars is not an internet-based method to generate leads of distressed property owners, it is more difficult than to find, for example, performance data about SEO or PPC marketing.
+Since driving for dollars is not an internet-based method to generate distressed property leads, it is more complex than finding, for example, performance data about SEO or PPC marketing.

-So, I researched the BiggerPockets forum and found several wholesale investors that reported on their driving for dollars numbers.
+So, I researched the BiggerPockets forum and found several wholesale investors who reported their driving-for-dollars numbers.

-These are the most important I could find which I will distill afterward:
+These are the most important ones I could find, which I will distill afterward:

 “With MY list, my close ratio is well over 25% (I’m embarrassed to say how high).”

 “Go BIG.
 We had to make approx 5,000 calls to knock out the first deal.
 I’ve dabbled with it and my rough numbers are about 28 houses per lead.